Xanax Overview

 • Various phobias

 The reason Xanax is so effective for anxiety-related conditions is because of how it affects the brain.
-In fact, Xanax has a similar effect on the brain as alcohol.
+Xanax has a similar effect on the brain as alcohol.
 When a user takes Xanax, the drug acts as the neurochemical GABA in the brain, causing feelings of relaxation and calm.

 Side Effects of Xanax